 You can also consider writing down that you are relocating to the area by a specific date in place of the address.

-The point isn’t to mislead the recruiters; it’s to explain your situation and demonstrate your value before the hiring professional can make a judgement based purely on your location.
+The point isn’t to mislead the recruiters.
+It’s to explain your situation and demonstrate your value before the hiring professional can make a judgement based purely on your location.

-While on the subject, take time to update and revise your resume so that it’s carefully tailored to the position and the company you’re applying for, as a personal touch makes a much bigger impact than a one-size-fits-all approach.
+While on the subject, take time to update and revise your resume so that it’s carefully tailored to the position and the company you’re applying for.
+As a personal touch makes a much bigger impact than a one-size-fits-all approach.

-You also want to familiarize yourself with common resume mistakes executive recruiters notice, and triple-check yours for errors before sending it out.
+You also want to familiarize yourself with common resume mistakes executive recruiters to notice, and triple-check yours for errors before sending it out.
 Remember, a resume is your first chance to highlight your attention to detail.

 4. Consider Paying for Your Own Relocation Fees